E. J. Tackett: 2022

 he and his partner Marshall Kent won the PBA WSOB XIII Roth-Holman Doubles Championship.
 The win earned E. J. his 15th PBA Tour title.

-Tackett’s 2022 season was enough to get him the #3 seed in the 2022 PBA Playoffs, where he would face a struggling Jesper Svensson.
+Tackett's 2022 season was enough to get him the #3 seed in the 2022 PBA Playoffs, where he would face a struggling Jesper Svensson.
 However, after splitting the first two games, Tackett would lose in the roll-off 38-24 after a heart wrenching 2-4-6-10 leave in the 10th frame.

 On July 31, Tackett won his 16th PBA Tour title in the Storm Striking Against Breast Cancer Mixed Doubles tournament, with partner Diandra Asbaty.
-This was Tackett's third title in this event, and he has won with three different partners (Liz Johnson in 2018 and Danielle McEwan in 2021).
+This was Tackett's third title in the event, and he has won with three different partners (Liz Johnson in 2018 and Danielle McEwan in 2021).

 Tackett led the 2022 PBA Tour with a 225.27 average, was third in points and seventh in earnings with $160,675.

-2023
+2023: triple crown and second PBA Player of the Year award

-Tackett would once again earn the #1 seed at the 2023 US Open, and would go on to defeat Kyle Troup in the championship round, 221-208.
+For the second straight season, Tackett earned the #1 seed at the US Open.
+In the championship finals on February 5, 2023, he defeated Kyle Troup, 221–208.
 With this win, he became the ninth player in PBA history to capture the Triple Crown, thanks to his prior wins in the World Championship and Tournament of Champions in 2016 and 2017 respectively.

 On 17 February, Tackett won the PBA Shawnee Classic.
 After qualifying as the #1 seed, he defeated Dom Barrett 231–226 in the championship match to claim his 18th career title.

 On March 9, Tackett won the PBA Dave Small's Jackson (MI) Classic, defeating Anthony Simonsen in the final match with a convincing 277–199 victory.
-This gives Tackett three wins in the first five events of the 2023 PBA Tour season.
+This gave Tackett three wins in the first five events of the 2023 PBA Tour season.
 Continuing his superb 2023 season, Tackett led the Tournament of Champions qualifying wire-to-wire to claim the top seed, only to lose the March 19 title match to Jason Belmonte.

+On April 17, Tackett won the PBA Cheetah Championship at World Series of Bowling XIV in Wauwatosa, Wisconsin.
+Having qualified as the #2 seed, he defeated Joseph Grondin in the semifinal match and B.J.
+Moore in the championship match.
+With this victory, Tackett became the seventeenth player in PBA history to win at least 20 titles, and it marked his third season winning four titles.
+He also became the second-youngest player to reach the 20 title plateau, missing the mark set by Pete Weber by just 14 days.
+The next night (April 18), Tackett was the #2 seed for the PBA Scorpion Championship finals.
+He defeated Jesper Svensson in the semifinal match to move on to his sixth title match appearance of the season, but he then lost to top seed Jakob Butturff in the finals.